FLUX-SE/SyliusPayumStripePlugin/README.md

 [![Build Status][ico-github-actions]][link-github-actions]
 [![Quality Score][ico-code-quality]][link-code-quality]

-## Sylius Payum Stripe checkout session gateway plugin
+## Sylius Payum Stripe gateway plugin

-This plugin is designed to add a new gateway to Payum to support Stripe checkout session over Sylius plugin
+This plugin is designed to add a new gateway to Payum to support Stripe checkout session.

 See https://stripe.com/docs/payments/checkout for more information.